Officials Provide Details of Latest Strikes Against ISIS

 Strikes in Syria

-In Syria, coalition military forces conducted 22 strikes consisting of 24 engagements against ISIS targets:

--- Near Abu Kamal, three strikes engaged an ISIS tactical unit and destroyed three oil stills and a vehicle.
+-- Near Abu Kamal, three strikes engaged an ISIS tactical unit and destroyed two oil storage tanks, a vehicle and a wellhead.

--- Near Shadaddi, two strikes destroyed an ISIS staging area and an artillery system.

--- Near Raqqa, nine strikes engaged five ISIS tactical units and destroyed 14 fighting positions, two anti-air artillery systems and a vehicle bomb.
+-- Near Raqqa, 12 strikes engaged 11 ISIS tactical units and destroyed nine fighting positions, two vehicles and a tactical vehicle.

+-- Near Shadaddi, a strike engaged an ISIS tactical unit and destroyed an ISIS command-and-control node and a vehicle.

 Strikes in Iraq

-In Iraq, coalition military forces conducted seven strikes consisting of 22 engagements against ISIS targets:
+In Iraq, coalition military forces conducted six strikes consisting of 19 engagements against ISIS targets:

--- Near Mosul, two strikes engaged two ISIS tactical units and destroyed three fighting positions.

--- Near Qayyarah, two strikes engaged an ISIS tactical unit and destroyed seven boats, an ISIS-held building and a fighting position.
+-- Near Qayyarah, three strikes engaged three ISIS tactical units and a sniper, and destroyed two recoilless rifles, two ISIS-held buildings and a vehicle.

--- On July 13 near Raqqa, Syria, two strikes damaged nine fighting positions and suppressed five mortar teams.

--- On July 14 near Raqqa, Syria, five strikes engaged three ISIS tactical units, destroyed two fighting positions and two ISIS communications towers, and damaged four fighting positions.
+-- Near Raqqa, Syria, nine strikes engaged eight ISIS tactical units and destroyed a fighting position and an ISIS command-and-control node.

 Part of Operation Inherent Resolve